 If we do not come to understand the financial facts of life and pursue partners with common or at least overlapping interests instead, we are deeply concerned that recyclers will come to have an exceedingly difficult time achieving their objectives.
 Indeed, after a dozen years of our own struggles, a trajectory is now in sight to gain 75% or more of the way to zero waste.
-We could let that golden opportunity slip through our fingers if we permit those with opposing interests to define the feasibility of following that bright and shining path.
+We could let that golden opportunity slip through our fingers if we don't take action to insure a competitive marketplace for materials recovery.